attilammagyar/js80p/README.md

 does not send all MIDI events that come out of your MIDI keyboard to plugins, and unfortunately, the [MIDI Control Change (MIDI CC)][midicc2] message which contains information about the sustain pedal's state is among the kinds of MIDI data that it swallows.

+To add insult to injury, it pretends that it notifies the plugin about the pedal's state, but in reality, it just defers sending `NOTE OFF` events until the pedal is released.
+This might give the desired effect in some cases, but it breaks patches that assign additional functionality to the pedal besides sustaining notes.

-To make everything work, you have to assign the sustain pedal's MIDI CC events to the plugin parameter where JS80P expects them.
+To make everything work, you have to assign the sustain pedal's MIDI CC events to the plugin parameter where JS80P expects them, and you have to turn off FL Studio's default behavior of handling the pedal on behalf of plugins.

   [midicc2]: https://www.midi.org/specifications-old/item/table-3-control-change-messages-data-bytes-2